Rosiglitazone and Metformin

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - A fast heartbeat.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking rosiglitazone and metformin.
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking rosiglitazone and metformin.
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - Low blood sugar can happen.
 The chance of low blood sugar may be raised when rosiglitazone and metformin is used with other drugs for high blood sugar (diabetes).
 Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
 Follow what you have been told to do if you get low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 - This medicine may raise the chance of heart attack.
 Call your doctor right away if you have chest pain or pressure; pain in the arms, back, neck, jaw, or stomach; shortness of breath; cold sweats; very bad dizziness or passing out; or very upset stomach or throwing up.